BitcoinCacheMachine/BitcoinCacheMachine/README.md

 4) Create one or more BCM Projects using `bcm project create`.
 A BCM Project represents the containerized software stack that can be independently deployed to one or more clusters.
 You can use the BCM cli to customize deployment stacks to suit your particular needs.
 5) Deploy a BCM Project to a BCM Cluster using `bcm project deploy`.
 Deployment-specific GPG certificates are created in this step.
 You can deploy multiple instances of a project to the same cluster.
 The BCM SDN Controller intelligently deploys components across failure domains to achieve local high-availability.

-TODO: You can quickly see what the BCM CLI is capable of by running [`./demo/up_demo.sh`](./demo/up_demo.sh).
-This script uses the BCM CLI to automatically deploys BCM infrastructure to an LXD endpoint running on your localhost.
-The BCM CLI automatically installs all software for you. `up_demo.sh` deploys the BCM Project `BCMSparkStack` which exposes the c-lightning RPC interface as an authenticated onion service so you can use an application like [Spark](https://github.com/shesek/spark-wallet) from your TOR-capable smartphone.
-You can override the default BCM deployment parameters by creating and customizing a BCM Project.

 ## How to contribute

 Users wanting to contribute to the project may submit pull requests for review.
 A Keybase Team has been created for those wanting to discuss project ideas and coordinate.
 [Keybase Team for Bitcoin Cache Machine](https://keybase.io/team/btccachemachine)

-You can also donate to the development of BCM by donating Bitcoin (BTC).
+You can also donate to the development of BCM by sending Bitcoin (BTC) to the following address.

 * Public on-chain donations: 3KNX4GTmXETtnFWFXvFqXg9sDJCbLvD8Zf